TimAngus321/pokemon-app/README.md

 - Provide a text-based search feature, where inputting a name or partial name should look for a matching pokemon and show it

-- Have at least two automated tests, for the two features above.
+- Add automated tests for the features above.

 ## Deployment